TomPace101/nanopore_diffusion/notes.md

 _TODO_ switch to ruamel.yaml, and update the wiki

-_ISSUE_ if the paramlocs folder doesn't exist, gmsh will error rather than creating it So, the geom_mk_msh script needs to ensure that directory exists before calling gmsh.
-It actually would do this already if we allowed the parametric locations file to be tracked as an output file.
-We don't currently, because it is not always generated.
-Is there are way we could see if it really will be generated, and add it if so?
-Or, just update all the gmsh templates so that it IS always generated.
-(see related item below on refactoring needed)

 _TODO_ Why does the solver module need MeshParameters?
 Or does it really just need paramlocs instead?
 Interestingly, ModelParameters now loads the MeshParameters itself.
 It needs the basename in order to calculate the xmlfolder,